hautakan/ManagerAndGame/README.md

-# Arduino Manager and a murder mystery game
+# Arduino based Manager and a murder mystery game
 This is a live action murder mystery game that resembles Werewolf, Mafioso, AmongUs, Dracula and other games where one player is a traitor and others try to catch him.
 Arduino project is for a Manager that can distribute tasks to players and count time.
 Have fun!

 ![One example of how the Manager could look like](https://github.com/hautakan/ManagerAndGame/blob/main/TheManager.jpg)